Strong growth continues in Tajikistan’s mobile market but the internet market still lags

-- Initially demand for 3G services was low, but the market expanded rapidly through 2012 and into 2013;
+- Following the launch of 3G demand for services was low, but the market was expanded rapidly through 2012/2013;

-- Fixed-line penetration in Tajikistan was low, with this market remaining a sluggish growth area;
+- Fixed-line penetration in Tajikistan was minimal, with growth in this market remaining sluggish;

 - Fixed broadband internet access was virtually non-existent, although mobile broadband was growing quickly;